 So as soon as you feel even a whisper of longing to move on from your current job, create a personal email account for yourself if you don’t have one yet.
 And only use that one for your search.
 Including things like getting back in touch with former bosses and coworkers.
 Even contacting a career coach best begins from your own personal NON-OFFICE email, like Google gmail.
 (Easy to sign up and get started.)

-Why not job search using company email?
+Job search with company email?

 Simply put, you do not own your company email.
 And it can be read by others, no matter how private it may feel to you.
 So even if you don’t mind people at work knowing you’re looking, you don’t need them to know every aspect of your search.